sonertari/PFRE/README.md

 # PFRE [![Build Status](https://travis-ci.org/sonertari/PFRE.svg?branch=master)](https://travis-ci.org/sonertari/PFRE)

-PFRE is a pf rule editor for OpenBSD.
+PFRE is a packet filter rule editor for OpenBSD/pf.
 PFRE is expected to be used by beginners and system administrators alike.

-You can find a couple of screenshots on the [wiki](https://github.com/sonertari/PFRE/wiki).
+The [UTMFW](https://github.com/sonertari/UTMFW) and [PFFW](https://github.com/sonertari/PFFW) projects use PFRE on their web administration interfaces.
+If you don't want to [install PFRE](https://github.com/sonertari/PFRE#how-to-install) yourself, you can download the installation iso file of [UTMFW](https://github.com/sonertari/UTMFW#download) or [PFFW](https://github.com/sonertari/PFFW#download) to test drive PFRE easily.

 ## Features